mooffie/flag_clear/README.md

   `Flag: Reset link`

 This removes all the flaggings for this item.
-This field sits on the "Flag counter" relationship so **you'll have to bring in this counter relationship first**.
+This field sits on the "Flag counter" relationship (because it wants to know whether anybody has flagged this item), so **you'll have to bring in this counter relationship first**.

   `Flag: Remove link`